-The Fund is exposed to currency risk from its investments in mutual funds.
+The Fund is exposed to currency risk from its investments in exchange traded funds/notes, derivative instruments and mutual funds.
 All underlying funds are denominated in Canadian dollars.
 However, the Fund is indirectly exposed to the risk that the value of foreign currency denominated financial instruments held by underlying funds will fluctuate due to changes in exchange rates.
-The underlying funds may hedge some or all of their currency exposure.
+The Fund and underlying funds may hedge some or all of their currency exposure.

-As at March 31, 2024, had the Canadian dollar increased or decreased by 5% relative to all foreign currencies, with all other variables held constant, net assets would have decreased or increased by approximately \$26 or 0.6% (2023 - \$2 or 0.1%) of total net assets.
+As at March 31, 2025, had the Canadian Dollar increased or decreased by 5% relative to all foreign currencies, with all other variables held constant, net assets would have decreased or increased by approximately \$31,312 or 3.0% of total net assets (2024 - \$25,887 or 2.6%).
 In practice, the actual trading results may differ and the difference could be material.